 While there are many over the top methods of extreme mile and point collecting, I’ve only listed a few that are within the “rules” and won’t cost you anything.

-Except social ostracization and/or people
+Except for social ostracization and/or people

 knowing thinking you’re weird.

-4 Extreme Mile and Point Collecting Methods:
+4 Extreme Mile and Point Collecting Methods

 1. Pick a card, any card

 Cash burns a hole in my pocket.
 Plus I don’t get any miles when I use cash.
-Instead I use a credit card everywhere and for everything.
+Instead, I use a credit card everywhere and for everything.